kitty-catt/python-project-1/README.md

 # Configure Openshift Jenkins Sync
 - Login to Jenkins
 - Manage Jenkins > Configure System > OpenShift Jenkins Sync
-- Add the value for $ME-python-acc in the namespace field
+- Add the value for $ME-python-dev and $ME-python-acc in the namespace field

+# Start build
+- for the moment by hand.

 # Appendix A - deploy by hand